Health & Pregnancy

 Follicle: A group of cells forming a cavity in the ovary where the egg grows before it's released during ovulation.

-Follicle Stimulating Hormone (FSH): A hormone that causes cells in the ovaries to grow.
+Follicle Stimulating Hormone (FSH): A hormone produced in the pituitary gland that causes cells in the ovaries to grow.
 Sold under the name Follistim, Fertinex, and Gonal-F.

 Gamete Intrafallopian Transfer (GIFT): An assisted reproductive technique that involves removing sperm and eggs, mixing them together and placing them into the fallopian tubes.

-Gonadotropin Releasing Hormone (Gn-RH): A hormone that is involved in triggering ovulation.
+Gonadotropin Releasing Hormone (Gn-RH): A hormone produced in the hypothalamus of the brain that is involved in triggering ovulation.
 Sold under the name Factrel and Lutrepulse.

 Gonadotropin Releasing Hormone Agonists and Antagonists (GnRH Agonist): Synthetic hormones that perform the same function as natural Gn-RH.